Postdoctoral Fellowship in Clinical Neuropsychology

 Northwestern University Feinberg School of Medicine offers a two-year postdoctoral fellowship training program in clinical neuropsychology.
 In accordance with Houston Conference guidelines (Archives of Clinical Neuropsychology, 1998, 13, 160-166), fellows receive intensive residency training in the science and practice of clinical neuropsychology, including opportunities for assessment, research, treatment and teaching.
 Fellows are expected to be eligible for ABPP-CN board certification by the completion of their postdoctoral training.
-Two positions are available for the 2019-2021 fellowship cycle.

 Applicants are asked to indicate their preference for one of the training tracks described below.